The Power of Reward Systems

 Rewards recognize positive behaviors, and encourage more of them.
 They focus on what your kid is doing right, rather that what she’s doing wrong.

 So, how do you put an effective rewards system in place for your kid?

 Start by Taking Aim.
 Ask yourself, “What is the biggest challenge my ADHD kid faces” or “What behavior is having the biggest impact on my kid and my family?”
 One of the challenges in my family, for instance, is getting from the pillow to the bus stop on time – and there are several places to take aim along the way.
 In your family, it could be hyper-focus on video games or television, homework battles, tantrums or meltdowns, or forgetting items needed for school.

 Now, figure out something that will motivate your child to change behavior along the way.
 If, for instance, my child gets downstairs at 7:10, she can earn 30 minutes of screen time.
 If she makes it to the bus stop by 7:30, she can earn another 30 minutes.
 Find something that encourages your child and supports her in changing the targeted behavior.
 It really is that simple (even though it can be hard to manage consistently): cause and effect.
 If you do this, you get that.
 If you don’t know what will motivate your child – ask him or her.

 ADHD kids need an external structure to help them manage their behavior.
 It doesn’t come naturally to them, but that doesn’t mean they’ll never learn.
-When you put a rewards system in place as part of your behavior management program, the results can be overwhelming — in a good way!
+When you put rewards systems in place as part of your behavior management program, the results can be overwhelming –in a good way!
 Overwhelmingly positive and encouraging, that is.

 Success breeds success, and even if your child’s “wins” are small, they count.
 Make sure she knows that!
-Rewards are a great way to show her, and yourself, that you’re making progress, that you’re doing something that’s making a difference.
+Rewards systems are a great way to show her, and yourself, that you’re making progress; that you’re doing something that’s making a difference.